Gelsleichter/get_GEDTM30_with_R/README.md

 # Define the extent for area of interest
 ext <- terra::ext(-48.9, -48.3, -27.9, -27.1) # xmin, xmax, ymin, ymax

-# Connvert extent to polygon
+# Convert extent to polygon
 ext_poly <- terra::as.polygons(ext, crs= terra::crs(dtm))

 # Plot the extent to see if it is correct